Skip to content

 }

-Please note that a childCount attribute is automatically added to the projected DTO by the Suite Framework, this is specially useful to know beforehand wether each node has / hasn't children, and helps the UI to render the UI components correctly.
+Please note that a childCount attribute is automatically added to the projected DTO by the Suite Framework, this is specially useful to know beforehand whether each node has / hasn't children, and helps the UI to render the UI components correctly.

 Expose Mutations